 Many people create a memorial fund to support a cause their loved one cared about most.
 If she or he was a champion of the environment, for example, think about establishing a memorial fund that raises money for environmental charities that protect the planet.
 If he or she was a science teacher, you could start a memorial fund that supports scientific education for young, children, or offers science internships for first-generation college students.

 6. Create a lasting tribute piece

-7. Paying off outstanding debt
+7. Pay off outstanding debt

-Lessen the burden: start a fundraiser for someone you know
+Lessen the burden: Start a fundraiser for someone you know

 - Ask them what they need most, then provide donors with a list on the fundraiser page.
-If they simply need money to cover general funeral expenses, then be sure to let donors know that as well.